-When you have an emergency, the Hennepin County Sheriff's Communications Division is likely your first call for help.
+When you have an emergency, the Hennepin County Sheriff's Office 911 Emergency Communications Facility (911 ECF) is likely your first call for help.
 When a telecommunicator receives a call, he or she quickly determines the situation and notifies the police or fire department in the city where the emergency is occurring.
 The telecommunicator also notifies emergency medical services and other first responders as needed.
-The Communications Division is located in Golden Valley and operates one of the largest consolidated dispatch centers in the Upper Midwest.
-In the fall of 2014, the Communications Division began transitioning personnel and work duties to a new facility in Plymouth, the Hennepin County Sheriff's Office 911 Emergency Communications Facility (911 ECF).
+The Sheriff's Office 911-ECF is located in Plymouth and it is one of the largest consolidated dispatch centers in the Upper Midwest.

 While dispatching emergency 911 calls is the core function of the Communications Division, many other emergency communications responsibilities take place behind the scenes.
 To improve communications and emergency preparedness among all Hennepin County first responders, Communications Division personnel continue to implement an 800-MHz trunked radio system.
 The 800 MHz radio system allows agencies to talk with each other directly on a common frequency throughout the county.